mahmoud/lithoxyl/docs/sinks.rst

 object.
 DotSink is a correct and capable Sink, ready to be instantiated and installed with :meth:`Logger.add_sink`, just like in :ref:`the overview <configuring_sinks>`.
-Once added to your Logger, every time a Action ends, a dot will be written out to your console.
+Once added to your Logger, every time an Action ends, a dot will be written out to your console.

 In this example, ``on_end`` is the handler for just one of Lithoxyl's events.
 The next section takes a look at all five of them.